jhofman/msd2015/_posts/2017-01-20-installing-tools.md

 If you're new to the command line, see Codecademy's [interactive tutorial](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command?action=lesson_resume), this [crash course](https://learnpythonthehardway.org/book/appendixa.html), and Software Carpentry's [guide](http://swcarpentry.github.io/shell-novice/).
 Lifehacker's [command line primer](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) is also decent.

+O'Reilly's [Classic Shell Scripting](http://shop.oreilly.com/product/9780596005955.do) book is a more complete reference.

 ### A [Git](http://git-scm.com) client

 Git is a version control system that allows you to track modifications to files and code over time.
 It also facilitates collaborations so that multiple people can share and edit the same code base.